veikkonyfors/blog/_posts/2022-09-18-electromagnetism.md

 And furthermore, if the charge is accelerating, it will emit photons, i.e. creates [electromagnetic radiation](../../../2022/09/21/em-radiation).
 As happens when atom's electron gets excited.

 Electromagnetic radiation propagates as [electromagnetic waves](../../../2024/01/11/electromagnetic-wave) in space-time.

-however, it is very seldom that charge is stable.
-Instead charges most always at least vibrate, unless they reach absolute zero temperature.